Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-get-started.md

 # Get started with Azure and .NET

-This document provides an overview of key concepts and services .NET developers need get started developing apps using Azure services.
+This document provides an overview of key concepts and services .NET developers should be familar with to get started developing apps using Azure services.

 ## Key Concepts